ethereumjs/ethereumjs-monorepo/packages/client/README.md

 The EthereumJS client supports ongoing protocol development efforts, allowing developers and testers to participate in various testnets using the EthereumJS client.

-### Stateless Verkle
+### Verkle testnet

-We currently support the Verkle Kaustinen6 testnet, and will be proactively supporting upcoming testnets (e.g. Kaustinen7) as they launch.
-To start the EthereumJS client alongside the Lodestar consensus client, use the following commands:
+We currently support the Kaustinen7 testnet, both with stateless and stateful execution.
+We will be proactively supporting upcoming testnets as they launch.

 Step 1 - Running the EthereumJS client (from the cloned @ethereumjs/client package)

+For stateless execution:

+`npm run client:start:ts -- --rpc --gethGenesis=./devnets/kaustinen7/genesis.json --dataDir=datadir/kaust7 --rpcEngine --rpcEngineAuth=false --statelessVerkle=true`

+For stateful execution:

-`npm run client:start:ts -- --dataDir /data/k6data --network kaustinen6 --rpcEngine --rpcEngineAuth false --logLevel warn`
+`npm run client:start:ts -- --rpc --gethGenesis=./devnets/kaustinen7/genesis.json --dataDir=datadir/kaust7 --rpcEngine --rpcEngineAuth=false --statefulVerkle=true`

 Step 2 - Running the Lodestar client (from the cloned Lodestar quick-start repository)

-`setup.sh --dataDir k6data --network kaustinen6 --justCL`
+`./setup.sh --network kaustinen7 --dataDir kaust --justCL`

-Additional information on the Kaustinen6 testnet can be retrieve from this page: https://verkle-gen-devnet-6.ethpandaops.io/
+Additional information on the Kaustinen7 testnet can be retrieve from this page: https://verkle-gen-devnet-7.ethpandaops.io/

 The process should be similar for other testnets, and the quick-start repository should provide testnet-specific configuration instructions for the Lodestar consensus layer client.